 Whatever is happening in your life, your home is your sanctuary.
 Having the right place to live with the right support can help people take more control over their own lives.
 This may mean helping you to find a better place to live, making adaptations to your existing home or finding the right technology to enable you to do more for yourself.

-To work effectively we build good long-term relationships with local commissioners and stakeholders, like family members who are all key to understanding the housing needs of people we support.
+Building strong, long-term relationships with local commissioners and stakeholders, like family members, are key to understanding the housing needs of the people we support.

 People needing support, and their families, often struggle to get the right advice on housing and support.
 It can be very complicated.
-Our housing team can provide some sign posting advice to help you to find individual housing solutions.
+Our housing team can provide some sign posting advice to help you to find individual housing solutions and make things simpler.